 - 25 Risk-weighted assets by risk weight category.
-For each of columns C through Q, multiply the amount in item 23 by the risk weight factor specified for that column in item 24. - 26 Risk-weighted assets base for purposes of calculating the allowance for loan and lease losses 1.25 percent threshold.
-In the reports for March and September, report the amount of the risk-weighted assets base for purposes of calculating the allowance for loan and lease losses 1.25 percent threshold.
-In the reports for June and December, report the sum of: - Schedule RC-R, Part II: - o Items 2.b through 20, column S, - o Items 9.a, 9.b, 9.c, 9.d, and 10, columns T and U, and - Item 25, columns C through Q - Schedule RC-R, Part I: - The portion of item 10.b composed of "Investments in the institution's own shares to the extent not excluded as part of treasury stock," - The portion of item 10.b composed of "Reciprocal cross-holdings in the capital of financial institutions in the form of common stock," - o Items 13 through 15, - Item 24, excluding the portion of item 24 composed of tier 2 capital deductions reported in Part I, item 45, for which the institution does not have a sufficient amount of tier 2 capital before deductions reported in Part I, item 44, to absorb these deductions, and - o Item 45.
+For each of columns C through Q, multiply the amount in item 23 by the risk weight factor specified for that column in item 24. - 26 Risk-weighted assets base for purposes of calculating the adjusted allowances for credit losses (AACL) 1.25 percent threshold.
+In the reports for March and September, report the amount of the risk-weighted assets base for purposes of calculating the adjusted allowances for credit losses (AACL) 1.25 percent threshold.
+In the reports for June and December, report the sum of: - Schedule RC-R, Part II: - o Items 2.b through 20, column S, - o Items 9.a, 9.b, 9.c, 9.d, and 10, columns T and U, and - Item 25, columns C through Q - Schedule RC-R, Part I: - The portion of item 10.b composed of "Investments in the institution's own shares to the extent not excluded as part of treasury stock," - The portion of item 10.b composed of "Reciprocal cross-holdings in the capital of financial institutions in the form of common stock," - o Items 13 through 15, - Item 24, excluding the portion of item 24 composed of tier 2 capital deductions reported in Part I, item 45, for which the institution does not have a sufficient amount of tier 2 capital before deductions reported in Part I, item 44, to absorb these deductions, and - o Item 45. - NOTE: Item 27 is applicable only to banks that are subject to the market risk capital rule. - 27 Standardized market risk-weighted assets.
+Report the amount of the bank's standardized market risk-weighted assets.
+This item is applicable only to those banks covered by Subpart F of the regulatory capital rules (i.e., the market risk capital rule), as provided in §.201 of the regulatory capital rules and in the discussion of "Banks That Are Subject to the Market Risk Capital Rule" in the General Instructions for Schedule RC-R, Part II.